lukakerr/ion/README.md

 #### Title Bar

-A title bar can either be normal or tall.
-Remove the `tall` class below to get a normal title bar.
+A title bar can either be normal, tall, inset, or all three combined.
+Remove the `tall` class below to get a normal inset title bar, Remove the inset to get a normal tall title bar.
 The title bar is used to drag the application.

 Inside the `bar` div, there are 3 other main elements: